eyalz800/vimrc/README.md

-cd - Change directory to current file directory. cp - Change directory to project root of current file. cr - Change directory back to the root - the folder where vim was opened.
+cd - Change directory to current file directory. cp - Change directory to project root of current file. cr - Change directory back to the root - the folder where vim was opened. ca - Change directory to arbitrary folder by folder/file.
 ```

 * Clipboard: